moneytree/mt-link-javascript-sdk/README.md

 - `email`: To prefill the email field for signup and login
   - Values: A string
   - Default: `undefined`
+- `backTo`: Redirect URL for some actions (back, revoke, logout, delete)
+  - Values: A string representing a URL
+  - Default: Current URL
+- `showAuthToggle`: show or hide the button to toggle between login and signup pages
+  - Values: `true` or `false`
+  - Default: `true`

 ### Open the setting page of the user account

 `mtLinkSdk.openSettings(options);`
 You can pass the following options:

 - `newTab`: Open in a new browser tab
   - Values: `true` or `false`
   - Default: `false`